 Behavioral patterns laid into your nervous system are the essence of your life view.
 Until you become aware of them and their effect on your day-to-day life you cannot connect with the core of you really are.
 Being around your family usually will precipitate a massive resurgence of these patterns.
 BTW, any time you are anxious or angry you are in a patterned behavior.

-As these family patterns are so familiar it is very anxiety-producing to change or even think about changing them.
+As these family patterns are so familiar it is anxiety-producing to change or even think about changing them.
 Your family feels the same way.
 All parties involved have a vested interest in having you remain unchanged – regardless of how miserable you might be.
 “Misery loves company” is not a joke.

 I have a patient who became paraplegic after spine surgery at an outside institution.
 He has had multiple medical problems associated with his paraplegis in addition to suffering chronic pain in his back and legs.
-Working through the phases of the DOCC project has resulted in a significant decrease in pain.
+Working through the phases of the DOC project has resulted in a significant decrease in pain.
 Unexpectedly, his bipolar disorder of over 40 years disappeared and he was able to discontinue his medications.
 The key was addressing his deep anger.
 The transformation was dramatic.
 He felt happier in a wheelchair than when he was bipolar and walking.

 “I don’t want to see you”

 I had been seeing him monthly for several years.
 We had entered the goal-setting phase of his rehab.
 He was interested in interacting with other people who are wheelchair-bound.
-This fall, he was able to purchase a laptop computer and start pursuing her dream.
+This fall, he was able to purchase a laptop computer and start pursuing his dream.
 Then he called my assistant and told us that he was not going to be seeing me anymore.
 My first response was to wonder what I had done to upset him.
 He had truly been an inspirational person, so I gave him a call to ask why he no longer wanted to see me.

 What happened was this: his family from the East joined him for Thanksgiving; instead of being excited and supportive of his transformation, they destroyed him.
 They told him that there was no use in reaching out to other paraplegics.
 They also reminded him that he had been diagnosed with a bipolar disorder since he was 12 years old and told him that the disorder is incurable.
 Finally, the family instructed the patient to stop seeing me.